thankcreate/power-fsm-viewer/README.md

 // fsm-end    <------!important
 ```
-If you used MemberExpression in the FSM declaration, you must use `// fsm-begin` and `// fsm-end` to wrap all related the code block.
+If you used MemberExpression in the FSM declaration, you must use `// fsm-begin` and `// fsm-end` to wrap all related code block.
 The block should be self-contained.

 ## Credits